-- 1. Public notice of the preparation of a draft permit required under subsection A of this section shall allow at least 30 days for public comment. - 2.
-Public notice of a public hearing shall be given at least 30 days before the hearing.
-(Public notice of the hearing may be given at the same time as public notice of the draft permit and the two notices may be combined.) - C. Methods.
-Public notice of activities described in subdivision A 1 of this section shall be given by the following methods: - 1.
-By mailing a copy of a notice to the following persons (any person otherwise entitled to receive notice under this subdivision may waive his rights to receive notice for any classes and categories of permits): - a.
+- a.
 The permit applicant (except for VSMP general permits when there is no permit applicant); - b.
 Any other agency that the board knows has issued or is required to issue a VPDES permit; - c.
-Federal and state agencies with jurisdiction over fish, shellfish, and wildlife resources and over coastal zone management plans, the Advisory Council on Historic Preservation, State Historic Preservation Officers, including any affected states (Indian Tribes); - d.
+Federal and state agencies with jurisdiction over fish, shellfish, and wildlife resources and over coastal zone management plans, the Advisory Council on Historic Preservation, State

+Historic Preservation Officers, including any affected states (Indian Tribes);

+- d.
 Any state agency responsible for plan development under §208(b)(2), 208(b)(4) or §303(e) of the CWA and the U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service and the National Marine Fisheries Service; - e.
-Persons on a mailing list developed by: - (1) Including those who request in writing to be on the list; - (2) Soliciting persons for area lists from participants in past permit proceedings in that area; and - (3) Notifying the public of the opportunity to be put on the mailing list through periodic publication in the public press, and in such publications as EPA regional and state funded newsletters, environmental bulletins, or state law journals.
+Persons on a mailing list developed by: - (1) Including those who request in writing to be on the list; - (2) Soliciting persons for area lists from participants in past permit proceedings in that area: and - (3) Notifying the public of the opportunity to be put on the mailing list through periodic publication in the public press, and in such publications as EPA regional and state funded newsletters, environmental bulletins, or state law journals.
 (The board may update the mailing list from time to time by requesting written indication of continued interest from those listed.
-The board may delete from the list the name of any person who fails to respond to such a request.);
+The board may delete from the list the name of any person who fails to respond to such a request.); - f.

-- f.
 (1) Any unit of local government having jurisdiction over the area where the facility is proposed to be located; and - (2) Each state agency having any authority under state law with respect to the construction or operation of such facility; - 2.
 By publication once a week for two successive weeks in a newspaper of general circulation in the area affected by the discharge.
 The cost of public notice shall be paid by the owner; and - 3.
-Any other method reasonably calculated to give actual notice of the action in question to the persons potentially affected by it, including press releases or any other forum or medium to elicit public participation.
+Any other method reasonably calculated to give actual notice of the action in question to the persons potentially affected by it, including press releases or any other forum or medium to elicit public participation. - D. Contents. - 1.
+All public notices issued under this part shall contain the following minimum information: - a.
+Name and address of the office processing the permit action for which notice is being given; - b.
+Name and address of the permittee or permit applicant and, if different, of the facility or activity regulated by the permit, except in the case of VSMP draft general permits; - c.
+A brief description of the business conducted at the facility or activity described in the permit application or the draft permit, for VSMP general permits when there is no application;

-D. Contents.